Akora-IngDKB/noteapp/README.md

 # note

-A handy notes app that can save and edit text
+A handy notes app that can save and edit text.

+Features
+° Speech to text
+° Object Character Recognition (OCR)